 During this study, several factors may have influenced the results of this experiment.
-The duration of the experiment was conducted during several school holidays, which were not included in the data.
-These holidays would cause various gaps in the study, as seen from the missing days on Days 29 and 30.
-This caused inaccurate data as the electricity consumption was significantly lower due to almost no faculty/students being in the building.
+The duration of the experiment was conducted during a number of school holidays, which were not included in the data.
+These holidays would cause various gaps in the study, as seen from the missing days on day 29 and 30.
 To compensate for such gaps, the duration of the experiment could be extended in future experiments.
-When the lights inside the classrooms were inspected, students and faculty were already present, which means that some classrooms might have been turned on before data collection.
-This could cause inaccuracy in reminders collecting (Table 2).
-To avoid this, the experiment could begin at an earlier time, before the arrival of students and faculty.
+When the lights inside the classrooms were inspected, students and faculty were already present, which means that some classrooms might have been turned on prior to data collection.
+To avoid this, the experiment could begin at an earlier time, prior to the arrival of students and faculty.
 The time of day at which the data was collected might contribute to the accuracy when inspecting classrooms since human error needs to be taken into consideration.
-To handle this issue, the individuals who are inspecting the classroom lights could sleep at an earlier time.
-Furthermore, night activities have been conducted within the school, which could have made the reminders less effective since lights may have been turned back on.
-For this reason, specifically, permission was not granted to inspect the lights after the school day was over.
+To handle this issue, the individuals that are inspecting the classroom lights could sleep at an earlier time.
+Furthermore, night activities have been conducted within the school, which could have made the reminders less effective since lights may have been turned back on..
 To address this issue, further information on the night activities could be collected and considered when implementing reminders and observing the collected data.
 Additionally, there was no way of confirming that the supervisor told the custodians to turn off the lights.
 To handle this issue, the supervisor can be asked regularly to ensure that the reminders are distributed at the appropriate times.
 There was also no method to confirm if the custodians followed the reminders that were distributed.
 This potentially contributed to the difficulties previously mentioned regarding the cause of the electricity reduction.
 To handle this, custodians who received the reminder can be asked if any actions were taken to turn off the lights through email messages or a survey.
 There was also confusion regarding the rooms that should be inspected during the study.
-To handle this issue, there could be a more detailed review of what rooms in the school should be inspected before beginning the experiment.
-Seasonal factors such as the temperature might also influence electricity expenditure, causing abnormal spikes in electricity usage.
-For example, at the beginning of the experiment, the temperature started to get cold, causing the school to turn on heating creating huge spikes in electricity usage.
-These huge spikes would cause inaccuracy in the electricity usage as heating had caused a huge gap between Days 3 and 5.
-Due to these seasonal changes, some data from Figures 2 and 4 had to be removed due to a diastatic gap, which can be seen in Figure 7.
+To handle this issue, there could be a more detailed review of what rooms in the school should be inspected prior to beginning the experiment.
+Seasonal factors such as the temperature might also influence the electricity expenditure, causing abnormal spikes in electricity usage.
+Starting at the beginning or end of a season, such as the beginning of fall or the end of spring, could help account for these abnormal spikes.
+Due to these seasonal changes, data from Figure 2 and 4 had to be removed due to a diastatic gap, which can be seen in Figure 7.
 Days 1-4 had to be removed due to the implementation of heating on Day 5 of the experiment.
-Day 29 and 30 were removed due to school holidays when no classes were in session.
-To avoid this, the experiment can start at the beginning or end of a season, such as the beginning of fall or the end of spring, which could help account for these abnormal spikes.
+Day 29 and 30 were removed due to school holidays, when no classes were in session.
 In addition, it is difficult to conduct further trials to determine whether the results found were accurate.
-For instance, it was difficult to conduct a second trial since the behavior of the custodians could have been permanently altered, meaning that the initial conditions of the study would be difficult to replicate.
 To resolve this issue, future studies could explore different schools and observe results obtained from these schools.
-These studies could also determine if the implementation of energy-efficient behavior reminders led to the results obtained in this study.
-Future studies can address this by exploring the effects of these reminders in different schools with similar conditions.
+These studies could also determine if the implementation of energy efficient behavior reminders led to the results obtained in this study.
+Furthermore, it is also difficult to conduct a second trial since the behavior of the custodians could have been permanently altered, meaning that the initial conditions of the study would be difficult to replicate.
+Future studies can address this by exploring the effects of these reminders in a different school with similar conditions.